tybenz12/Exercise3/03_exercises.md

 ```

 ![](03_exercises_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

+  **This density plot tells me that the peak bike riding times are before and after the majority of people's jobs.
+The spikes are around 7-8 a.m., as people commute to work, and from 5-6 p.m., as people go home or out for after work events.**

   9. A bar graph of the events versus day of the week.
 Put day on the y-axis.